brainworxx/kreXX-TYPO3-Extension/Documentation/T3settings/Index.rst

 .. code-block:: typoscript

-	# Activeate the error handler to show on the frontend want is going on.
+	# Activate the error handler to show on the frontend want is going on.
 	config.contentObjectExceptionHandler = 0
-	# Deacivaate the frontend cache.
+	# Deactivate the frontend cache.
 	config.no_cache = 1

 Disabling the frontend cache lets you see your changes right away, but it does have it's drawbacks: